tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ## Observable Streams

 We have seen a number of different ways of wrapping collections of things in containers: built-in JavaScript arrays, linked-list data structures, and also lazy sequences.
-Now we'll see that Observable is just another type of container with some simple examples, before demonstrating that it also easily applies to asynchronous streams.
+Now we’ll see that Observable is just another type of container with some simple examples, before demonstrating that it also easily applies to asynchronous streams.

 You can [also play with a live version of this code](https://stackblitz.com/edit/rxjs-introexamples?file=index.ts).
 Note that the code in this live version begins with a pair of `import` statements, bringing the set of functions that we describe below into scope for this file from the `rxjs` libraries: